VitalizeINC/Rhymo-Backend/API_DOCUMENTATION.md

 ```

 **Error Responses:**
-- `400`: `{ "error": "Name, email, and password are required" }`
+- `400`: `{ "error": "Email and password are required" }`
 - `400`: `{ "error": "Invalid email format" }`
 - `400`: `{ "error": "Password must be at least 6 characters long" }`
 - `409`: `{ "error": "User with this email already exists" }`
 - `429`: `{ "error": "Please wait X minutes before requesting a new verification code" }`
 - `500`: `{ "error": "Failed to send verification email.
 Please try again later." }`

 **Note:** This endpoint only sends a verification email.
 The user account is created only after email verification is completed.
+The name is automatically generated from the email address (part before @).

 ### 2. User Login (Email/Password)
 **POST** `/login`